-Reader, I conclude all by expressing my heart's desire and prayer that you may know what it is to have peace with God.
+Reader, I conclude all by expressing my heart's desire and prayer that you may know what it is to have true peace in your soul.

-If you never had peace yet, may it soon be recorded in the book of God, that you sought peace in Christ and found it!
+If you never had peace yet, may it be recorded in the book of God that this year you sought peace in Christ and found it!

-If you have tasted peace already, may your sense of peace every year mightily increase!
+If you have tasted peace already, may your sense of peace mightily increase!

-The following passage from a direction for the visitation of the sick composed by Anselm, Archbishop of Canterbury, about the year 1093, will probably be interesting to many readers:-

-"Dost thou believe that thou canst not be saved but by the death of Christ?
+The following passage from a direction for the visitation of the sick, composed by Anselm, Archbishop of Canterbury, about the year 1093, will probably be interesting to many readers, "Dost thou believe that thou canst not be saved but by the death of Christ?
 The sick man answereth, Yes.
 Then let it be said unto him, Go to then, and whilst thy soul abideth in thee, put all thy confidence in this death alone.
 Place thy trust in no other thing.
 Commit thyself wholly to this death.
 Cover thyself wholly with this alone.
 Cast thyself wholly on this death.
 Wrap thyself wholly in this death.
-And if God would judge thee, say, 'Lord, I place the death of our Lord Jesus Christ between me and thy judgment; and otherwise I will not contend with thee.'
-And if he shall say unto thee that thou art a sinner, say, 'I place the death of our Lord Jesus Christ between me and my sins.'
-If he shall say unto thee, that thou hast deserved damnation, say, 'Lord, I put the death of our Lord Jesus Christ between thee and all my sins; and I offer his merits for my own, which I should have, and have not.'
-If he say that he is angry with thee, say, 'Lord, I place the death of our Lord Jesus Christ between me and thy anger: "-Quoted by Owen in his Treatise on Justification.-JOHNSTONE''S EDITION OF OWEN'S WORKS.
-VOL. V. p.
-17.
+And if God would judge thee, say, 'Lord, I place the death of our Lord Jesus Christ between me and Thy judgment; and otherwise I will not contend with Thee.'
+And if He shall say unto thee that thou art a sinner, say, 'I place the death of our Lord Jesus Christ between me and my sins.'
+If He shall say unto thee that thou hast deserved damnation, say, 'Lord, I put the death of our Lord Jesus Christ between Thee and all my sins; and I offer His merits for my own, which I should have, and have not.'
+If He say that He is angry with thee, say, 'Lord, I place the death of our Lord Jesus Christ between me and Thy anger."-Quoted by Owen in his Treatise on Justification.-JOHNSTONE'S EDITION OF OWEN'S WORK.
+Vol. v. p.
+37.